ppeble/emissary-ingress.dev/content/en/docs/3.8/howtos/http3-aks.md

 ---
-title: "$productName$ - HTTP/3 support for Azure Kubernetes Service (AKS)"
+title: HTTP/3 support for Azure Kubernetes Service (AKS)
 description: "How to configure HTTP/3 support for Azure Kubernetes Service (AKS).
 This guide shows how to setup the LoadBalancer service for AKS to support both TCP and UDP communications."
 ---

-# Azure Kubernetes Service Engine HTTP/3 configuration

 This guide shows how to setup HTTP/3 support for Azure Kubernetes Service (AKS).
 The instructions provided in this page are a continuation of the [HTTP/3 in $productName$](../../topics/running/http3) documentation.